-The dreaded annual review gets a bad rap – in the case of most companies – justifiably so.
+The dreaded annual employee performance review gets a bad rap – in the case of most companies – justifiably so.
 Frankly, the way most companies handle reviews is awful for managers and employees alike.
 The problems are myriad: once-a-year-only feedback, the scoring and ranking, tying ratings to raises, discussing goals and performance at the same meeting and one-size-fits-all forms.

 In today’s fast moving businesses, goals made at the beginning of the year may have no relevance by the end of the year.
-Traditional annual reviews, by only being updated once a year, don’t accurately reflect the fluid nature of business.
+Traditional annual performance reviews, by only being updated once a year, don’t accurately reflect the fluid nature of business.
 Such static processes also don’t meet the needs of younger workers who expect constant feedback.

-Most of all, the way annual reviews are typically handled rarely provides the results a company needs.
+Most of all, the way annual performance reviews are typically handled rarely provides the results a company needs.

 With the amount of time reviews take and the poor results that they generate, many high profile companies, such as GE, Motorola, Accenture, Kelly Services, Medtronics and Adobe Systems have ditched traditional annual reviews.